All Episodes

 You know?

-Anyone that doesn't buy into their twisted view of the world.
+Anybody that doesn't buy into their twisted view of the world.

-Mohammed Morsi referred to the Israelis as descendants of apes and pigs.
+Mohamed Morsi referred to the Israelis as descendants of apes and pigs.

 He was the head of a terrorist organization.

-And then we give the Iranians the number one state sponsor of terror, 150 billion so they can build up their weapons program.
+And then we give the Iranians, the number one state sponsor of terror, $150 billion so they can build up their weapons program.

 We give them permission to build their conventional weapons program.